Bhuvaneshwari-2005/DOCUMENT-SUMMARIZER/README.md

 5. **Summarize**: Generate and view document summaries directly from the sidebar.

 ---
-&copy; 2026 AI Assistant.
-All rights reserved by **BHUVANESHWARI PASHAM**.

-## License
+## ⚖️ License

-© 2026 BHUVANESHWARI PASHAM.
+© 2026 **BHUVANESHWARI PASHAM**.
 All Rights Reserved.

 This software and its source code are proprietary and confidential.
 No part of this project may be copied, reproduced, distributed, modified, sublicensed, published, or used in any form without prior written permission from the author.

-Access to the source code may be granted upon formal request at the sole discretion of the author.

 Unauthorized use, duplication, or distribution of this software may result in legal action.

+---

-## Contact
+## 📧 Contact

 If you are interested in accessing, collaborating, or learning more about this project, please contact:

-📧 bhuvanamudhiraj20@gmail.com
+📩 **bhuvanamudhiraj20@gmail.com**

+---
+&copy; 2026 AI Assistant.
+All rights reserved by **BHUVANESHWARI PASHAM**.